-Psoriasis is a common, chronic skin condition that causes red, raised, scaly patches to form on the skin, commonly on the scalp, elbows, knees, hands, feet and genitals.
-Caused by a rapid production of skin cells that build up on the surface of the skin, psoriasis can cause dry and cracked scaly patches, and even blisters on the skin.
+Psoriasis is a common, chronic skin condition that causes red, raised, scaly patches to form on the skin, commonly on the scalp, elbows, knees, hands, feet, and genitals.
+Caused by a rapid production of skin cells that build upon the surface of the skin, psoriasis can cause dry and cracked scaly patches, and even blisters on the skin.

 While there is no cure currently available for this chronic condition, there are several treatment options available to effectively relieve the symptoms of psoriasis.
 Over seven million people in the United States are affected by psoriasis, including men, women, and children of all ages.

 Mohs micrographic surgery is an advanced technique for the removal of skin cancer.
 During the procedure, a specially trained surgeon removes skin cancer tissue in a thin layer, sparing most of the healthy tissue that surrounds the tumor.
 After each layer is removed, the tissue is prepared for study in an on-site laboratory.
-The Mohs surgeon then examines each section of tissue under a microsope for the presence of cancer cells and makes a map of the site.
+The Mohs surgeon then examines each section of tissue under a microscope for the presence of cancer cells and makes a map of the site.
 In subsequent stages, only areas with microscopic tumor present are removed, maximally sparing the surrounding normal skin.
 The procedure is repeated in stages until all cancer cells are removed.

-Mohs micrographic surgery is usually performed on the face, neck and head.
+Mohs micrographic surgery is usually performed on the face, neck, and head.
 It is also sometimes recommended for recurrent and aggressive skin cancers on other parts of the body.